drhaliburton/card-generator/tutorial/Part II.md

 }
 ````

-I'ved also added `padding` to our paragraph (`\<p>`).
+I'ved also added `padding` to our paragraph (`<p>`).
 Padding or margins can be added to any of your elements to add help align and add buffer spacing between your elements.
 You can up on the [box model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Box_model) or try out a [Codecademy course](https://www.codecademy.com/courses/learn-css-box-model/lessons/box-model-intro/exercises/box-model-intro?action=lesson_resume&course_redirect=learn-css) to get a better understanding on how and when to use each box model property.

-We've applied some padding, a maximum height and a few other small CSS tweaks to make sure our text content is well positioned within our card container.
-Feel free to play with this structure using your *DevTools* to tweak the card to your liking.
+We've applied some *padding*, a *maximum height* and a few other small CSS tweaks to make sure our text content is well positioned within our card container.
+Feel free to play with this structure using your dev tools to tweak the card to your liking.

 ````
 #card-container {